-George Rogers Clark was born in Albemarle County, Virginia, on November 19, 1752.
-During the Revolutionary War, he became the "Conqueror of the Old Northwest," capturing territory that expanded America's frontier.
+During the Revolutionary War, George Rogers Clark became the "Conqueror of the Old Northwest," capturing territory that expanded America's frontier.
 After the war, Clark was left penniless due to debts he had incurred in order to support his troops.
-He was 65 when he died on February 13, 1818, outside of Louisville, Kentucky.

 George Rogers Clark was born in Albemarle County, Virginia, on November 19, 1752.
 Clark had four sisters and five brothers (his youngest brother, William Clark, would go on to co-lead the Lewis and Clark expedition).

 Revolutionary War Campaigns